 B2B and B2C startups don’t attract the same kind of profiles.
-B2B entrepreneurs are generally more pragmatic and process-driven.
-They appreciate predictability and are usually more risk-averse than their B2C counterparts.
+A B2B entrepreneur is generally more pragmatic and process-driven.
+B2B entrepreneurs appreciate predictability and are usually more risk-averse than their B2C counterparts.

 B2C founders generally seek high-impact ventures.
 They want to build products they would love to use.
 Their businesses typically require a lot of users to scale and are high-risk, high-reward opportunities.

-Although B2B is less sexy, founders can achieve the level of success of their choosing.
+Although B2B is often less sexy, founders can achieve the level of success of their choosing.
 There can be several small, medium and large businesses serving the same market need.
 B2B is not a “winner takes all” game.

 A B2B startup can solve a problem for a niche market and, if it fails, may be able to sell the technology it developed because it addresses a real problem.
 The same cannot always be said for B2C startups.